Rainn Wilson: Other ventures

 Wilson co-founded the website and YouTube channel SoulPancake with Joshua Homnick and Devon Gundry in 2008.
 As of February 20, 2019, the channel had over 3 million subscribers and 557 million video views.
-The channel was featured on Oprah Winfrey's Satellite Radio Show and Super Soul Sunday and was named one of Fast Companys 10 Most Innovative Companies in Video for 2015.^{[1]} In 2015, it was ranked No. 114 on the Inc. 500 Fastest-Growing Private Companies in America List.
 In 2016 the channel was purchased by Participant Media.

-Wilson co-wrote the New York Times bestseller SoulPancake: Chew on Life's Big Questions (2010).
+Wilson co-wrote SoulPancake: Chew on Life's Big Questions (2010).
 In 2015, he published The Bassoon King, a humorous memoir of his personal life, career and faith.

 Wilson is a climate-change activist.
 He visited Greenland in 2019 with Arctic Basecamp, whose Advisory Board he also serves on.
 During the trip he shot the web docuseries The Idiot’s Guide to Climate Change for SoulPancake's YouTube channel.

 In 2021, Wilson voiced the title character in the comedy audio series Dark Air with Terry Carnation.
 The podcast series is based on his character Terry Carnation from the Radio Rental podcast, created by Payne Lindsey.

 Wilson also competed in Chess.com's PogChamps 3 chess competition, finishing in second place after a tiebreaker game with French streamer Sardoche.

 In 2024, Wilson launched a long-form interview podcast on YouTube titled Soul Boom w/ Rainn Wilson.